lsst-sqre/safir/docs/user-guide/logging.rst

 Every log message produced by your application will be captured in ``caplog.record_tuples``.

-Safir provides a function, `~safir.logging.parse_log_tuples`, that parses those records and returns a list of dicts representing the key-value pairs your application logged via structlog with the production logging profile.
+Safir provides a function, `~safir.testing.logging.parse_log_tuples`, that parses those records and returns a list of dicts representing the key-value pairs your application logged via structlog with the production logging profile.
 This allows you to write tests such as this:

 .. code-block:: python

    import pytest
-   from safir.logging import parse_log_tuples
+   from safir.testing.logging import parse_log_tuples

    def test_something(caplog: pytest.LogCaptureFixture) -> None: